Top 5 Multi-Currency Accounts (From an Industry Insider)

 OFX is a well-established and publicly traded company on the Australian Securities Exchange, it is very safe.

-OFX partners with major financial institutions and adheres to strict regulatory standards across various countries, which further secures client transactions.
+They partner with major financial institutions and adhere to strict regulatory standards across various countries.

 Historically, OFX is able to demonstrate it’s been safely handling client transfers for longer than virtually all other money transfer specialists.